-My friends received their letters in due course and let me know they were delighted I’d thought of them.
+My friends received their letters in due course.
+They were delighted to have been in my thoughts.
 My letter arrived and I hid it under a pile of things to deal with in my top tray.
 I came across it several times over the summer but forgot about it almost entirely until I did my latest round of catch up (thinking I might need some kind of ‘clear tray’ policy), and there it was.

-I was almost loathe to open it.
+I was almost loathed to open it.
 But I did.
 And then I came face to face with myself.
-I was, firstly, happy to note that I hadn’t stinted on decoration, and that my handwriting was legible.
-In fact, I rather liked the way my words looked non the page.
+I was, firstly, happy to note that I hadn’t stinted on decoration and that my handwriting was legible.
+In fact, I rather liked the way my words looked on the page.

 Although it’s been a relatively short period of time the ‘me’ of May seems extremely distant.
-Yet I’m delighted to note that I’m enthusiastic now about the things I was then.
-There’s a comfort to be taken from knowing that one is consistent.
+Yet I’m still enthusiastic about the same things as then.
+Knowing that one is consistent has a certain comfort.
 I’ve also noted that some of the things I trying to resolve then I haven’t dealt with.
-However on a positive note I make reference to dealing with some things that I’ve even forgotten I was worried about.
+However, some things I am no longer worried about!
+Although my wording suggests I was in May.

-With less than 2 and half months of the year to go I’d suggest having a go at this yourself.
-Write a letter to be opened on the first day of 2014.
+With less than 2 and a half months of the year to go, I’d suggest having a go at this yourself.
+Write a letter for opening on the first day of 2014.
 Write about things you are currently excited about, but also the things you are struggling or unhappy about.
-Decorate the letter and the envelope, mark the ‘to be opened’ date, and put it in the post.
+Take time to decorate the letter and the envelope.
+Decide when you will open it.
+Put it in the post.

 Come January you’ll have the delight of opening this snapshot of time, and something to help you decide what you want to do differently, or keep on doing the same, in 2014.